My first introduction to Spiral Dynamics was during a lecture at a Leadership Course. It was truly an "eye-opening" experience.

 HARMONY FOR ALL WORLD

-Their basic need is to survive while focused on food, shelter and warmth and companionship.
+Their basic need is to survive while focused on food, shelter, warmth, and companionship.

-Someone with a mental illness blocking normal emotions and thought patterns could behave in the Beige vMeme.
+Someone with a mental illness which blocks normal emotions and thought patterns could behave in the Beige vMeme.

-This person might find comfort in a similar thinking groups but there are no political structure or hierarchy to the group.
+This person might find comfort in a similar thinking group where there is the absence of a political structure or hierarchy to the group.

-This type of behavior is not commonly found in the workplace.
+This type of behavior or value system is not commonly found in the workplace.

-The second color is Purple, someone who finds comfort in a group who they have a close bond with.
+The second color is Purple, someone who finds comfort in a group with whom they have a close bond.

 They would do anything to please the elders or spirits of their group.
-The elders or spirit leaders the group.
-The leaders act as this persons parents and makes the decisions for all the members.
+The elders or spirit leaders of the group.
+The leaders act as this person's parents and make the decisions for all the members.

-The members of the group perform rituals, have superstitions, ceremonies and traditions that are meant to please the elders or spirits.
+The members of the group perform rituals and have superstitions, ceremonies, and traditions that are meant to please the elders or spirits.

 The third color is Red, someone who is primarily focused on themselves with little desire to join a community.
 This person sees the world as full of threats and the need to dominate every situation for their own perceived survival.

 This person seeks immediate gratification of impulses and strives to live without guilt or shame for their actions.
-Guilt and shame is seen as a weakness by someone who shows a dominate red motivations.
+Guilt and shame are seen as a weakness by someone who shows dominant red motivations.

-They believe there is a one true leader and that is there spiritual leader who gives guidance through scripture.
+They believe there is one true leader, and that is there a spiritual leader who gives guidance through scripture.
 They value honor and trustworthiness over any other feelings.
 They are loyal to their group and will sacrifice their time or give up their pleasures to follow their spiritual leader.

 The fifth color in the spectrum is Orange.
-People who are self-reliant risk takers and entrepreneurial in nature are always striving to gain personal successes in life.
-They are willing to bend or tweak a rule in order to gain success.
-Knowledge is their power and knowledge is used to obtain success in life.
+Self-reliant risk takers and entrepreneurial people are always striving to gain personal success in life.
+They are willing to bend or tweak a rule to gain success.
+Knowledge is their power, and knowledge is used to obtain success in life.